Bossier Parish police juror pleads guilty to misdemeanor DWI

 BENTON, La.
-(AP) - A local Louisiana government official has pleaded guilty to misdemeanor DWI after veering across a center line as a sheriff’s deputy was driving the other way last year.
+(AP) - A local Louisiana government official has pleaded guilty to misdemeanor DWI after crossing a center line in front of a sheriff’s deputy.

-Bossier Parish Police Juror Rickey Avery, 60, of Bossier City, pleaded guilty Wednesday to first-offense driving while intoxicated, Bossier Parish District Attorney’s Office spokesman John Andrew Prime said in a news release Thursday.
+The Bossier Parish District Attorney’s Office said in a news release Thursday that 60-year-old parish Police Juror Rickey Avery pleaded guilty on Wednesday to first-offense driving while intoxicated.

-He said Avery had admitted consuming both alcohol and prescription narcotics on Dec.
-17, the day the deputy stopped him.
+Prosecutor’s spokesman John Andrew Prime says Avery later admitted consuming both alcohol and prescription narcotics on Dec.
+17, 2018, when a deputy stopped him.

 The arrest report said he smelled of alcohol, was unsteady, and his speech was slightly slurred.

 State District Judge Mike Craig gave Avery a suspended six-month sentence and ordered him to participate in a drug and driver improvement program.
-He also fined Avery $300 and put him on six months supervised probation.

 Caddo Parish prosecutors handled the case to prevent possible conflict of interest.